donsheehy/datastructures/prose/10b_divide_and_conquer.md

 Iterators are a fundamental pattern in object-oriented programming and they appear in other programming languages with slightly different methods.
 For example, some programming languages have iterators that support a `hasnext` method that can tell in advance whether there is another item to iterate over.
-In a standard python iterator, you simply try to get the next item and it will raise `StopIteration` if there isn't one.
+In a standard Python iterator, you simply try to get the next item and it will raise `StopIteration` if there isn't one.
-This is an example of python's *easier to ask forgiveness than permission (EAFP)* approach.
+This is an example of Python's *easier to ask forgiveness than permission (EAFP)* approach.
 Checking in advance is like asking for permission.
 However, such a method can be handy.
 With it, one might also want a method called `peek` that will return the next item without advancing past it.

-Here is how one might implement these methods in python.
+Here is how one might implement these methods in Python.
 The `BufferedIterator` class below is built from any iterator.
 It stays one step of the iteration ahead of the user and stores the next item in a buffer.